What is low frustration tolerance

-Poor frustration tolerance is a common symptom for children with ADHD (Attention Deficit Hyperactivity Disorder)1 or Autism Spectrum Disorder19.
+Poor distress tolerance for kids is a common symptom for those with ADHD (Attention Deficit Hyperactivity Disorder)1 or Autism Spectrum Disorder.21

-If the impairment in children is significantly affecting their quality of life or that of their families, parents may seek the help of medical and mental health professionals.
+If the impairment in children significantly affects their quality of life or that of their families, parents may seek the help of medical and mental health professionals.

 - 1.Seymour KE, Macatee R, Chronis-Tuscano A. Frustration Tolerance in Youth With ADHD.
 J Atten Disord.
 Published online June 8, 2016:1229-1239. doi:10.1177/1087054716653216